Motiva/vtkESQui/Documentation/Guide/guide_en.rst

 **BuildRigidityMesh.py**

-This scripts generates a vtp file (*vtkPolyData*) that satisfies the vtkPSSInterface_ input data requirements, by generating a VTK_LINE cell mesh from VTK_TRIANGLE cell mesh.
+This scripts generates a vtp file (*vtkPolyData*) that satisfies the vtkParticleSpringSystemInterface_ input data requirements, by generating a VTK_LINE cell mesh from VTK_TRIANGLE cell mesh.
 Every cell point it will be connected to its n neighborhood point by a VTK_LINE cell.
 For example, for n=1, each point is connected to every point of the cells it belongs.
 The biggest the n, the rigidest the mesh will become.

 The script is invoked as shown::